 I can relate to this because at one point I found myself being undervalued in almost every area of my life: relationally, spiritually, intellectually, and emotionally.
 Once I realized that was happening, I began to make drastic changes that put me in a position where I began to appraise myself for what I am truly worth and not what someone else says I am worth.

-We naturally look to label things as they fit into our paradigm better when we do.
+People naturally look to label things so that they can better fit into their pre-established paradigm of thought.
 I learned to live in such a way that it is impossible for me to allow myself to be undervalued.

 The best way to determine your own value is by measuring how much value you give to someone else.

-Return on Investment (ROI) is a key indicator with how a business is doing.
+Return on Investment (ROI) is a key indicator for how a business/investment is doing.
 Successful people treat themselves like a business.
-They take stock of their inventory, their investments, and assets, and determine their ROI.
-The value equals money mindset puts us in a position to constantly ask ourselves: how valuable am I?
+They take stock of their inventory, their investments, and assets; and determine their ROI.
+This ideology is applicable to every aspect of your life.
+The value equals money mindset puts you in a position to constantly ask yourself: how valuable am I?

-That does not mean how much money do I have in the bank, again, money itself is valueless.
-What “how valuable am I?” means is, how am I proliferating my abundance?
+That does not mean “how much money do I have in the bank?”.
+Again, money itself is valueless.
+What “how valuable am I?” means is: “How am I proliferating what I have to offer?“.

 Are you giving back?
-If so in what capacity, and can you do more?
+If so in what capacity, and/or can you do more?

 The Value of Adding Value

-When we look at large companies like Amazon, Microsoft, and Apple, yes they have a lot of money; but why do they have all of that money?
+Look at large companies like Amazon, Microsoft, and Apple.
+Yes they have a large market cap; but why do you think that is the case at its core?
 Because they all provide a tremendous amount of value to their customers.
-As a business owner and as career men and women, we have to ask ourselves am I providing tremendous value to my work and to the people in my life?
+Regardless of what you do for a living, you must be able to honestly ask yourself if whether or not you are providing tremendous value to you work; And to the people in your life.

-Do people know how reliable you are, can people call on you for the big project to be completed; How trustworthy are the products and services that you offer, does what you do perfectly align with who you are?
+Do people know how reliable you are?
+Can people call on you for the big project to be completed?
+How trustworthy are the products and services that you offer, and does what you do perfectly align with who you are?

-When we merge our passions with our values we start living with purpose.
+When you merge your passions with your values you start living with purpose.